Husøy Chapel

-Husøy Chapel (Husøy kapell) is a chapel of the Church of Norway in Senja Municipality in Troms og Finnmark county, Norway.
+Husøy Chapel (Husøy kapell) is a chapel of the Church of Norway in Senja Municipality in Troms county, Norway.
 It is located on the island-village of Husøy, just off the coast of the island of Senja.
 It is an annex chapel for the Lenvik parish which is part of the Senja prosti (deanery) in the Diocese of Nord-Hålogaland.
 The white, wood and brick chapel was built in a long church style in 1957.
 The chapel seats about 100 people.